fncbook/fnc/chapter11/stiffness.md

 # Stiffness

 In {numref}`section-diffusion-absstab` we analyzed time step constraints for the semidiscrete heat equation $\mathbf{u}'=\mathbf{D}_{xx}\mathbf{u}$ in terms of stability regions and the eigenvalues $\lambda_j$ of the matrix.
 Since all the eigenvalues are negative and real, the one farthest from the origin, at about $-4/h^2$, determines the specific time step restriction.
 For an explicit method, or any method with a finite intersection with the negative real axis, the conclusion is $\tau=O(h^2)$.

 For the Euler and backward Euler solvers, stability is not the only cause of a severely limited time step.
 Both methods are first-order accurate, with truncation errors that are $O(\tau)$.
 Since the spatial discretization we chose is second-order accurate, then we should choose $\tau=O(h^2)$ for accuracy as well as stability.

 This calculus changes for second-order IVP solvers.
 When both time and space are discretized at second order, the total truncation error is $O(h^2+\tau^2)$, so it makes sense to use $\tau=O(h)$ for accuracy reasons alone.
-Therefore, a stability restriction of $\tau=O(h^2)$ is much more strict.
+Therefore, a stability restriction of $\tau=O(h^2)$ is much stricter.

 ```{index} ! stiff differential equation
 ```